-For example, Doctor Bernard’s Sculpt Tummy Tuck (VASER lipo-abdominoplasty ) takes about four or five hours.
+For example, Doctor Bernard’s Lipo-abdominoplasty (VASER lipo-abdominoplasty ) takes about four or five hours.
 It has two hours of liposuction.
 Traditional tummy tucks can be done in three to five hours.
 That’s quite a bit longer than most minor surgery.

 You’re under a general anesthetic.
 You will need to stay overnight in an accredited private hospital.
 There are some surgeons that send you home on the day of the surgery.
-However, that’s not comfortable for the patient.
-Getting into a car right after the operation causes unnecessary discomfort.
+However, that’s not usually the safest option for the patient.
+Getting into a car right after the operation also causes unnecessary discomfort.
 Going home too soon can be risky.
-It’s best to stay in the hospital where you can be monitored.
-In Dr. Bernard’s opinion, a minimum of three to five days in the hospital is best.
+Staying in the hostel allows you to be monitored for complications.
+In Dr. Bernard’s opinion, a minimum of three to five days in the hospital is advisable.
 In the rare event of a complication such as wound infection, bleed, or breakdown, you can be treated immediately.

 When people say minor surgery, they’re usually referring to surface procedures like skin lesion removal or something that can be done with local anesthetic.
 These procedures don’t require hospital admission.
 They don’t have a long recovery time.
 It doesn’t involve major organs.
 While tummy tuck surgery doesn’t involve major organs, a standard tummy tuck uses general anesthesia.
 It’s performed in a hospital.
 Certain types of tummy tucks like belt lipectomy or fleur-de-lis abdominoplasty may require a few days in the hospital.
 With most tummy tucks, you’ll need to take a few weeks off work and driving.
 For these reasons, most cosmetic surgeons consider a tummy tuck major surgery.